 Now let’s customize the widgets below the welcome panel.

 The default dashboard has different widgets which you can drag, drop and remove based on what you use the most.
-I have a few plugins installed on my website such as elementor and Ultimate Dashboard; this is what my dashboard widgets section looks like:
+I have a few plugins installed on my website such as Elementor; this is what my dashboard widgets section looks like by default:

 Let’s see how you can customize the widgets area.